 Their favorite food comes from the excretions of plant lice, such as aphids, called honeydew.
-Their nest can become fairly large with thousands of workers, but only one queen.
+Their nest can become fairly large with up to 50,000 workers in large colonies, but only one queen.
 These nocturnal insects can travel long distances from their nest looking for food up to 300 feet away from the colony.

-Carpenter ants get their name from their nesting habit, which is living in water damaged wood.
-In nature, they live in the hollows of live and dead trees or stumps.
+Carpenter ants get their name from their nesting habit, which is living in water damaged, and decaying wood.
+In nature, they live in the hollows of live and dead trees or tree stumps.
 On your property, they may find a home in wall voids, insulation, hollow doors and any other wooden structures with excess moisture.

 Some other signs that indicate you have a carpenter ant infestation are:

 - Wood shavings or sawdust-like shavings on the floor, sometimes seen with dead ants.